Company Logo - Home Link

 First things first!
 If we are talking about Lisbon evenings, we need to start with going to a Fado Restaurant.

-Fado is a traditional Portuguese genre of music that started in Lisbon, and finding live performances is one of the best ways to really experience the city.
+Fado is a traditional Portuguese genre of music that started in Lisbon, and finding live performances is one of the best ways to experience the city.

 You can find Fado all over the country, but the best place to find it is in Alfama - one of Lisbon’s oldest neighborhoods.